 Hilton had assured Sawtelle that no such attack could succeed, and Larry had told Sawtelle why.
-Nevertheless, to keep the captain pacified, Hilton had given him permission to convert as many Oman ships as he liked; to man them with as many Omans as he liked; and to use ships and Omans as he liked.

-Hilton was not worried about the Stretts or the Navy.
-It was the First Team.
-It was the bottleneck that was slowing everything down to a crawl . . . but they knew that.
+Nevertheless, to keep the captain pacified, Hilton had given him permission to convert as many Oman ships as he liked; to man them with as many Omans as he liked; and to use ships and Omans as he liked. bottleneck that was slowing everything down to a crawl . . . but they knew that.
 They knew it better than anyone else could, and felt it more keenly.
 Especially Karns, the team chief.
 He had been driving himself like a dog, and showed it.